The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 This example demonstrates the logic of statistical hypothesis testing.

-• We chose a test statistic that quantifies the size of the apparent effect.
+We chose a test statistic that quantifies the size of the observed effect.
 In this example, the test statistic is the number of excess heads.

-• We defined a null hypothesis, which is a model based on the assumption that the apparent effect is due to chance.
+We defined a null hypothesis, which is a model based on the assumption that the observed effect is due to chance.
 In this example, the null hypothesis is that the coin is fair.

-• The third step is to compute a p-value, which is the probability of seeing the apparent effect if the null hypothesis is true.
+Next, we computed a p-value, which is the probability of seeing the observed effect if the null hypothesis is true.
 In this example, the p-value is the probability of 15 or more excess heads.

 All hypothesis tests are based on these elements – a test statistic, a null hypothesis, and a p-value.